Frequently Asked Questions

 o Blazing Star (Liatris) – Tall spikes that butterflies can’t resist

-o Scarlet Sage (Salvia coccinea) – Hummingbird magnet with pops of red - Grasses & Texture
+o Scarlet Sage (Salvia coccinea) – Hummingbird magnet with pops of red

 o Muhly Grass – soft pink plumes in fall and very low maintenance